You Don’t Have to Clear Your Mind to Meditate. Here’s the Truth, Backed by Science

-No thoughts.
-No distractions.
-Just pure, unbroken stillness and bliss.
-No wonder so many people think they can’t meditate.
 In my meditation teacher training recently, a student raised a great question: “What do you say to people who ask, ‘Am I supposed to stop thinking during meditation?’”

-My teacher smiled and said, “I tell them You’re not erasing thought.
+My teacher smiled and said, “I tell them: You’re not erasing thought.
 You’re developing awareness so you can be aware of thinking.”

 That shift in framing matters.